internalregister/z80hla/MANUAL.md

 The `.|` is similar to the `.` separator, the difference is that it doesn't add the address to anything before it.
 The address of `a.b.c` is the address of `a` added to the relative address of `b` inside `a` added to the relative address of `c` inside `b`.
 The address of `a.b.|c` is simply the relative address of `c` inside `b`.
 This is useful when in the code we're navigating inside the structure elements in structures inside of other structures.

-Example
+`a.b.|c` is the same as `a.b.c - a.b`.

+Example:
 ```
 ld bc, 0x1000
 ld ix, more_vehicles